FerretDB/FerretDB/website/blog/2023-10-25-mongodb-sorting-scalar.md

 ![How MongoDB Sorting Works for Scalar Values](/img/blog/mongodb-sorting-scalar.jpg)

-In this blog post, we explore how MongoDB sorting works for scalar values.
+In this blog post, we delve into the process of sorting scalar values in MongoDB.

 <!--truncate-->

-Sorting compares BSON values to determine which value is equal, greater or less than the other to return them in the ascending or descending order.
+Sorting in MongoDB involves comparing BSON values to ascertain their relative order – whether one value is equal to, greater than, or less than another.
+The resultant sorted array can be in either ascending or descending order.

-For comparing different BSON types, [BSON comparison order](#bson-comparison-order) is used.
+When comparing different BSON types, the [BSON comparison order](#bson-comparison-order) is used.

 ## BSON comparison order

-If two BSON values share the same BSON type, their values are compared to determine which value is greater or less.
+If two BSON values share the same type, their values are compared to determine which is greater or less.

 However, if the BSON types are different, a predefined BSON comparison order is used.

-Below table shows the predefined BSON comparison order for each BSON type.
+The table below shows the predefined BSON comparison order for each BSON type.

 <!-- use newline in column header for appropriate spacing of columns -->
 <!-- markdownlint-disable MD033 -->